Woodshop (film): Cast

 Woodshop is the first film in which Ventura has acted in ten years, and first since he served as governor of Minnesota.
 The character of Frank Madson was created with Ventura specifically in mind.
 Originally, Madson was going to be played by Coggan himself, until Ventura agreed to star in the role, after the writer/director wrote a letter stating that he could not possibly see anyone else in the role of the ex-Army ranger.
 On his experience working with Coggan and his company, Ventura stated: "I've worked for some of the largest film companies in Hollywood, but I can tell you that working with Pete was one of the most fun and professional experiences that I've ever had."

 Soundtrack

 Formerly a musician, Coggan along with his friend Sam McGuire wrote the score for the film, which features songs by 3OH!3 and Big Head Todd and the Monsters.

+Reception

+In a negative review, CHUD.com's Ryan Mason wrote, "This movie doesn't look great.
+The lighting is student-film quality and it shows on screen — the whole thing is dingy to the point of almost feeling damp, if that’s even possible.
+Sadly, that’s not the worst of the presentation.
+I haven’t heard audio this bad in a movie in a long time.
+Unable to hear entire conversations, it’s clear that the mix is completely off — sounds of footsteps drown out dialogue, levels drop and rise during the same conversation, even with the volume turned way up the dialogue still sounded muffled."

+In a mixed review, Home Media Magazine's John Matchem said, "While billed as a comedy, the film's uneasy tone never quite gives its audience a comfort zone for a hearty laugh" but praised the acting, writing, "On the plus side, Ventura exudes a commanding presence in his limited role."
+Bill Ward of the Star Tribune gave the film a positive review, calling it "a raunchier update of The Breakfast Club, with less of that 1985 hit's wit and pacing, but some poignant moments".
+He said that "like Ventura's character, it has a sweet core beneath the coarseness".